chenjing2025/de-project/README.md

 This guide will walk you through setting up an end-to-end data pipeline using Apache Airflow, Google Cloud Storage (GCS), BigQuery, and Looker Studio.
 By the end of this workshop, you'll have a working dashboard visualizing London Santander bike rental data.

 ## Problem Statement

+Transport for London (TfL) provides open datasets from its Santander Cycle Hire Scheme and pedestrian/cycle monitoring programs.
+These datasets, available at [TfL Cycling Data](https://cycling.data.tfl.gov.uk/), are fragmented across multiple CSV files categorized by borough, mode of transport, and year, making analysis time-consuming and difficult to scale.

 The goal of this project is to:

 ✅ Automate data ingestion from TfL (Transport for London) open data.